dOpensource/dsiprouter/docs/source/user/upgrade.rst

    curl -s https://raw.githubusercontent.com/dOpensource/dsiprouter/v0.72/resources/upgrade/v0.72/scripts/bootstrap.sh | bash -s upgrade -rel v0.72

-3. Login to the dSIPRouter UI
+3. Login to the dSIPRouter UI to validate that the upgrade was successful.

-Note, if the upgrade fails you can purchase a dSIPRouter Core Subscription which can be purchased from the `dSIPRouter Marketplace <https://dopensource.com/product/dsiprouter-core/>`_
+Note, if the upgrade fails you can purchase a dSIPRouter Core Subscription which can be purchased from the `dSIPRouter Marketplace <https://dopensource.com/product/dsiprouter-core/>`_.This will provide you with support hours so that we can help with the upgrade.

 Upgrade 0.621 to 0.63
 ^^^^^^^^^^^^^^^^^^^^^